 What is Calvinism like in Presbyterian, Reformed, and Baptist denominations today?
 Can non-denominational churches be Calvinist?
 What does Calvinism teach exactly?
 Keep reading to learn more.

-Some denominations are named after their founder, like “Lutheranism” is named after the German Reformer Martin Luther (1483-1546).
-While there is no denomination called “Calvinism,” some denominations are Calvinistic.
+Some denominations are named after their founder, like “Lutheranism,” which is named after the German Reformer Martin Luther (1483-1546).
+While no denomination is called “Calvinism,” some denominations are Calvinistic.

 - Presbyterian: the name “Presbyterian” refers to a form of church government in which elders represent the congregation.